-This option (shown in Figure 6-21) would provide a new interconnected road between Greensborough Road and Lower Plenty Road.
+This option (shown in Figure IV-17) would provide a new interconnected road between Greensborough Road and Lower Plenty Road.
 Focusing on improved traffic performance, this interchange layout would allow for North East Link movements to run separately from intersection traffic on Lower Plenty Road and Greensborough Road.
 However, this option would have major impacts on residential properties and Simpson Barracks, and leave a number of properties isolated and surrounded by major roads.
-Because of the significant property impacts, and inconsistency with criteria around land planning and environment, this option was removed from further consideration.
+Because of the significant property impacts, and inconsistency with the land planning and environment criterion, this option was removed from further consideration.

-Figure 6-21 Option B: New interconnected road
+Figure IV-17 Option B: New interconnected road